 What’s more, marketing your conference to existing customers also gives you the chance to show your appreciation for them with a discount or early access, which can strengthen their commitment to your brand and make that ongoing relationship stronger.

-Here are a few ways to effectively market your event to your existing customers:
+Here are a few marketing tactics to effectively market your event to your existing customers:

 - Offer an early-bird discount on registration

 - Give them early access to the conference block of hotel reservations

 - Include an advertising blurb about your conference in every customer email leading up to the event date—newsletters, thank you emails, reminder emails, etc.

 - Offer a registration discount to customers who make a large purchase within a specific time frame